Familial Chylomicronemia Syndrome

 Clinical Trial Information

-While there are no FDA-approved medications for FCS, there are several ongoing clinical trials testing treatments which can be searched online at https://clinicaltrials.gov.
+There are several ongoing clinical trials testing treatments which can be searched online at https://clinicaltrials.gov.
 Below are clinical trials evaluating treatments with a link to the trial:

-“The purpose of this trial is to study the long-term efficacy and safety of orlistat for reducing blood triglyceride levels in patients with type 1 hyperlipoproteinemia.” https://clinicaltrials.gov/study/NCT05816343 - Olezarsen Early Access Program for Patients With Familial Chylomicronemia Syndrome (FCS)
+- Long Term Efficacy and Safety of Orlistat for Type 1 Hyperlipoproteinemia “The purpose of this trial is to study the long-term efficacy and safety of orlistat for reducing blood triglyceride levels in patients with type 1 hyperlipoproteinemia.” https://clinicaltrials.gov/study/NCT05816343

-“The purpose of this study is to evaluate the effect of olezarsen (formerly known as AKCEA-APOCIII-LRx) on the percent change in fasting triglycerides (TG) from baseline.” https://clinicaltrials.gov/study/NCT05130450 - A Study of Olezarsen (Formerly Known as AKCEA-APOCIII-LRX) Administered to Adults With Familial Chylomicronemia Syndrome (FCS) Previously Treated With Volanesorsen
+- A Study of Olezarsen (Formerly Known as AKCEA-APOCIII-LRx) in Participants With Familial Chylomicronemia Syndrome (FCS) “The purpose of this study is to evaluate the effect of olezarsen (formerly known as AKCEA-APOCIII-LRx) on the percent change in fasting triglycerides (TG) from baseline.” https://clinicaltrials.gov/study/NCT05130450

-“The purpose of the study is to evaluate the safety, tolerability, pharmacokinetic (PK) and pharmacodynamic (PD) effects of olezarsen (formerly known as AKCEA -APOCIII-LRX) in participants with FCS previously treated with volanesorsen.” https://clinicaltrials.gov/study/NCT05185843 - Study of ARO-APOC3 (Plozasiran) in Adults With Familial Chylomicronemia Syndrome (FCS) (PALISADE)
+- A Study of Olezarsen (Formerly Known as AKCEA-APOCIII-LRX) Administered to Adults With Familial Chylomicronemia Syndrome (FCS) Previously Treated With Volanesorsen “The purpose of the study is to evaluate the safety, tolerability, pharmacokinetic (PK) and pharmacodynamic (PD) effects of olezarsen (formerly known as AKCEA -APOCIII-LRX) in participants with FCS previously treated with volanesorsen.” https://clinicaltrials.gov/study/NCT05185843

 References: